oroinc/documentation/user_guide/marketing_list.rst

 .. note::

     Marketing activities require some contact information, so at least one column that contains it must be selected.
-The list of such fields is provided in the *"Designer"* section. (e.g. for contacts these are Primary Email and Primary Phone fields).
+The list of these fields is provided in the *"Designer"* section. (e.g. for contacts these are Primary Email and Primary Phone fields).